48th Armored Infantry Battalion, 7th Armored Division

 The Context

 During the reduction of the Ruhr Pocket, U.S. 7th Armored Division's 48th Armored Infantry Battalion moved on 7 April 1945 from Grafschaft, Germany, to take Schmallenberg.
 Companies A and C made the attack, with Company B then charged with mopping up.
+While the attacking A/48 took the most casualties, the mopping up B/48 took nearly as many casualties as the attacking C/48.
+And B/48 lost twice as many men killed as the other two companies combined.

 This web page gathers what can be found in the records and in personal accounts toward having an accurate account of what happened.
 This process has already identified that the official dates of death of B/48 men as 8 April instead of 7 April are incorrect and gives the source of how that error came about.